xoxzo/blog.xoxzo.com/content/Engineering/vue-with-django-passing-data.md

 - Congratulations!
 We have succesfully learned how to pass data from Django to Vue!

 - In the next post, we will learn How to implement API with Django and Vue.
-Stay tune!
+Stay tuned!